Printed on 5/15/2026

 For informational purposes only.
 This is not medical advice.

-The Oxygen Tank Duration calculator estimates how long a compressed oxygen cylinder will last at a given flow rate.
-The formula uses the tank's remaining pressure (PSI), a cylinder-specific conversion factor, and the prescribed flow rate in liters per minute.
-This is essential for EMS providers during patient transport, home health agencies planning oxygen deliveries, and discharge planners ensuring patients have adequate supply.
+The Oxygen Tank Duration calculator estimates how long a compressed oxygen cylinder will last at a selected flow rate.
+It uses tank pressure (PSI), a cylinder-specific conversion factor, and oxygen flow in liters per minute to return practical time remaining in minutes and hours.
+This is a bedside planning tool used in EMS transport, inter-facility transfer, radiology transport, and home oxygen logistics.
 Common cylinder sizes include D (portable), E (ambulance standard), and H/K (stationary home use).

 Formula: Duration (min) = (PSI × Tank Factor) / Flow Rate (L/min)